alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 Is this the best way?
 No, but it beats the hell out of trying to create a gcc image, downloading an old binary and building that binary in the container.
 I actually pursued this route and ended up with a really long start time for the container which was fine in isolation, but impossible to deal with in the context of the orchestration.

-## Order and dependencies
+### Order and dependencies

 Who cam first?
 The ffmpeg container, or the MQTT server.
 It took a few tries and some serious thinking to properly settle on the right orchestration order.

-Also the container depend on each other so I made use
+Also the container depend on each other so I made use of some bash scripts and health checks in order to make sure that dependency containers are up before starting a dependent container.

+### Network

+A share network was crucial because the containers